 Photo: Courtesy of nottmagazine.com.

 Still, Billie wasn’t the one who wrote the lyrics.
-The author was actually Abel Meeropool, a Jewish schoolteacher and activist from New York.
+The author was actually Abel Meeropol, a Jewish school teacher and activist from New York.
 After seeing a horrible picture of a lynching in a civil rights magazine, he decided to express his outrage in a beautiful poem.
 He later transformed it into a song and played it for a club owner, who then gave the song to the jazz icon.

 #6.
 War, Edwin Starr